Fusion-Party-Aus/Formal-Documents/Constitution.md

 4) Branches must agree to the purposes of the Association and a motion must be passed by a prospective Branch at an Inaugural, Annual or Special General meeting of their membership to this effect.

+5. A Branch has the right to appoint a member to any subcommittee created under rule 42.

-5) Applications to form a Branch:
+6. Applications to form a Branch:

    1. Applications are submitted in writing to the Committee by the prospective Branch.